 - Category D Felony (One or more prior convictions): According to NRS 193.130 (d), your sentence could include a fine of up to $5000 and incarceration in a state prison for a minimum of 1 year and a maximum of 4 years.

-Were you arrested for indecent exposure in Las Vegas?
+Arrested for indecent exposure in Las Vegas?

 In the midst of the excitement of Sin City and with the mixture of alcohol and late nights of partying, it can be easy to get carried away.
 Unfortunately, even a momentary misstep can lead to severe Las Vegas indecent exposure penalties if you are convicted of indecent exposure.
 The consequences for this offense are extreme, which is why you need the assistance of a skilled Las Vegas indecent exposure lawyer.